gaganpree99/BloodLife/README.md

     *Source Code :* [https://getbootstrap.com/docs/4.0/components/navbar/](https://getbootstrap.com/docs/4.0/components/navbar/)

     In order to make a responsive webpage, I took the idea of navbar and footer from bootstrap's documentation page.

+## File Structure
+As discussed in Assignment 3, the folder structure being used for our project has been borrowed from Spring boot.

 ## W3 Validation